 To satisfy the Writing Component, you must complete ONE of the following:

-ASTU 100, a course included in all CAP streams, satisfies the Writing Component.
+Successfully completing one of ASTU 100 or ASTU 101, included in your CAP stream, satisfies the Writing Component.

 Successfully completing the Arts One program satisfies the Writing Component.

 WRDS 150 is academic research and writing course appropriate for students interested in the social sciences, humanities, and creative and performing arts.
 It introduces students to the research culture of the university and to disciplinarity by examining scholarly writings focused around a central topic but drawn from a variety of Arts disciplines.
 Students learn the distinctive characteristics of scholarly prose and the styles of expression used by the different disciplines, and apply scholarly style in their own writing as they begin to participate in the academic conversations of their future area of specialization.
 No LPI (Language Proficiency Index) is required.
 WRDS 150 was formerly taught as ASTU 150.

 ENGL 100 is recommended (but not mandatory) for students intending to specialize in English.
 It requires an LPI (Language Proficiency Index) result of 5 or an exemption from the LPI.
 ENGL 100 is a writing-intensive course that focuses specifically on academic writing for English and other literary disciplines.
 This course explores texts in their critical and theoretical contexts, and provides a solid foundation for students who wish to continue their studies in English or literature.